Shopify/polaris/src/components/KeyboardKey/README.md

 #### Don't

-Don't use the keyboard key component alone to convey keyboard instructions.
+- Use the keyboard key component alone to convey keyboard instructions.

 ```JSX
 Use <KeyboardKey>Ctrl</KeyboardKey>